tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

       ![Demo](./images/schemaclass.png)

-      Note: There are other classes avaiable out of the box that represent specific objects needed for Experience Modeling.
+      Note: There are other classes available out of the box that represent specific objects needed for Experience Modeling.

 6. In this example, choose "XDM ExperienceEvent" and click "Assign class"